 This should look familiar!
 The “0”‘s are always connected, and the blade selects one terminal at a time.
 So, even though this seems easier, there’s a few challenges presented when using 2 pickups – let’s take a look:

 There’s a challenge when using a 3 Way switch with a 2 pickup guitar: the blades only choose one terminal at a time.
 5 Way switches don’t have this problem.
 We can easily remedy this with a little bit of jumper Kung-Fu.
-See below for an illustration – I’ve made the Terminals outlined when they are being chosen by the blade, and the inner terminals are colored when they are active.
+There’s a lot of 3-way switch diagrams that are confusing and difficult to understand.
+Our favorite is much more understandable.
+See below for an illustration!

 How It Works: